 Roslyn Museum Scavenger Hunt

 Want to make your visit more memorable?
-Below are pictures of several items scattered throughout the museum.
+Below are pictures of many items scattered throughout the museum.
 Print the page off and bring it with you to see if you can find them all.
 And be sure to take the quiz that goes with each item to test your historical savvy!
+Get stuck... ask for assistance from a friendly museum Volunteer

 Picture